myusernamesthisreal/DB_GUI_F22/backend/README.md

 #### GET /users/check

 Checks if the user is logged in.
+Returns the user object if logged in, otherwise returns an error.

 Response body: